-To place an order for supplies and/or equipment, complete the departmental purchase order worksheet, which can be found at http://ecoevo.bio.uci.edu/admin/forms.html and be sure to fill in all the important information such as account numbers, vendor info, requester's contact info, date items needed and any special instructions about the order.
+To place an order for supplies and/or equipment, complete the departmental purchase order worksheet, which can be found at http://ecoevo.bio.uci.edu/admin/forms.html and be sure to fill in all the important information such as account/fund numbers, vendor info, requester's contact info, and any special instructions about the order.
 Next, obtain the approval signature from your faculty advisor or the person with signature authority in the lab.
 If the order is based on a quotation, be sure to attach it along with the purchase order worksheet.
-Finally, give the PO worksheet to the designated financial analyst who handles funding for the given PI.
+Next, give the PO worksheet to the designated financial analyst who handles funding for the given PI.

 The PO worksheet will be projected and approved by the designated analyst.
-Should they have questions about the use of the account, they will contact either you or your faculty advisor directly.
-After approving the PO, the financial analyst will hand it to the purchaser, Thelma Castro, for processing.
-If there is an issue with the items being ordered, i.e. wrong catalog number, obsolete item, big difference in pricing, etc., Thelma will contact the requester for further information before the PO can be placed.
-It is within the departmental policy that all purchases will be delivered to the main office, SH 321.
-Thelma will send out pick-up notices to the requesters as the orders come in and notify them if there are backordered items, etc. However, there are some items that can be delivered directly to the lab such as equipment, temperature sensitive items, and/or services.
+Should she have questions about the use of the account and fund, she will contact either you or your faculty advisor directly.
+After approving the PO, the financial analyst will hand it to the purchaser, Thanh Pham, for processing.
+If there is an issue with the items being ordered, i.e. wrong catalog number, obsolete item, big difference in pricing, etc., Thanh will contact the requester for further information before the PO can be placed.
+It is within the new departmental policy that all purchases will be delivered to the main office, SH 321.
+Thanh will send out pick-up notices to the requesters as the orders come in and notify them if there are backordered items, etc. However, there are some items that can be delivered directly to the lab such as equipment, temperature sensitive items, and/or services.
 Should this be the case, fill in the comments/special instructions on the form including the lab location.
-After receiving the items ordered, be sure to provide the packing slips to the designated financial analyst.
+After receiving the order, be sure to provide the packing slips to the designated financial analyst.

-Financial Analysts: Carmen Bastos: cbastos@uci.edu, 949-824-4772, SH 307 Yasmeen Gutierrez: yguiterrez@uci.edu, 949-824-1287, SH 309 Christian Millang; cmillang 949-824-4776, SH 313
+Financial Analysts: Cam Tran: camt@uci.edu, 949-824-5791, SH 315 Liz Robison: erobison@uci.edu, 949-824-1287, SH 309 Carmen Bastos: cbastos@uci.edu, 949-824-4772, SH 307

-For further questions about purchasing, contact Thelma Castro, tcastro@uci.edu, 949-824-5791, or visit Thelma in SH 315.
+For further questions about purchasing, contact Thanh Pham, phamn@uci.edu, 949-824-4776, or visit Thanh in SH 313.